Contact Us: [email protected]

 Submitting your petition to graduate is a requirement for every student.
 About a semester before your final term, you will be reminded by your Program Coordinator to submit your petition to graduate.
 Once completed, your Academic Coordinator will review your academic record and contact you if there are any outstanding requirements or issues.

-This course explores methods for measuring and analyzing the burden of disease in populations.
-Students will apply various data sets including disease registries, electronic health records, claims data, and socio-economic data; to measure, trend, and analyze, the impact of disease on various populations.
+This course focuses on the Institute for Healthcare Improvement’s Triple Aim and how data analytics can be used to identify and address health disparities.
+Methods for measuring and analyzing population disease burden are explored.
+Students will apply various data sets, including disease registries, electronic health records, claims data, and socio-economic data, to measure, trend, and analyze the impact of disease on various populations.

 This course will explore the application of machine learning (ML) to the health care setting.
 ML is a field of computer science that trains computers to recognize patterns in complex data sets and formulate predictions based upon designed algorithms.
 ML can be used to predict hospital readmission, identify patients who may develop hospital-acquired infections, and support diagnostic reasoning for clinicians.
 The course will explore various ML methods to design algorithms for solving common clinical problems.
 In addition, students will gain a basic understanding of how ML methods can learn from data to find underlying patterns useful for prediction, classification, clustering, and exploratory data analysis.